-Sara Marcketti is the Director for the Center for Excellence in Learning and Teaching (CELT) and Professor in Apparel, Events, and Hospitality Management Department.
+Sara Marcketti is the Director for the Center for Excellence in Learning and Teaching (CELT) and Professor in the Apparel, Events, and Hospitality Management Department.

 In her role as director, Marcketti provides leadership for the center in meeting its mission to support, promote, and enhance teaching effectiveness and student learning at Iowa State.
-She provides individual faculty consultations and facilitates faculty and graduate student workshops on documenting your teaching, peer evaluations, and effective teaching practice.
+She provides individual faculty consultations and facilitates faculty and graduate student workshops on SoTL, documenting effective teaching, peer evaluations, and effective teaching practice.

 Previously, Marcketti served as CELT’s Associate Director of Scholarship of Teaching and Learning (SoTL).
 SoTL efforts administered through CELT include the Miller Faculty Fellowship, SoTL Scholars Program, and Teaching Partners Program.

 Marcketti’s teaching and research interests include the scholarship of teaching and learning, apparel industry history, and creative thinking development.
 Published books include co-authorship of Survey of Historic Costume (6th edition), Textiles (12th edition), and Knock it off: A History of Design Piracy in the U.S. Ready-to-Wear Apparel Industry.
 Her most recent book explores The Dangers of Fashion: Towards ethical and sustainable solutions.